Cray-HPE/docs-csm/upgrade/1.0/README.md

 **`IMPORTANT`:** This script will re-try up to three times if failures are encountered -- but if the script seems to hang for thirty minutes or longer without progressing, the administrator should interrupt the script (CTRL-C) and re-run it.

-### Stage 5. - Hotfix to workaround known mac-learning issue with 8325.
+### Stage 5. - Workaround for known mac-learning issue with 8325.

 #### Issue description